 Organization of general inpatient services:

-- BCH 9 East Gen Peds A and Gen Peds B: one senior resident and two interns (Gen Peds A), one junior resident and two interns (Gen Peds B), a nurse practitioner and up to four medical students.
+- BCH 9 East (Gen Peds A – Nephrology and Gen Peds B-Rheumatology/ Allergy/Immunology): one senior resident and two interns (Gen Peds A), one junior resident and two interns (Gen Peds B), a nurse practitioner and up to four medical students.

-- BCH 7 West Gen Peds C and subspecialty teams (Adolescent, Endocrinology, Allergy/Immunology, Rheumatology): one senior resident, and two interns on one team, one junior resident and two interns on the other team.
+- BCH 7 West (Gen Peds C – toxicology and 7 subs-Adolescent, Endocrinology): one senior resident, and two interns on one team, one junior resident and two interns on the other team.
 There is a nurse practitioner who helps both teams and up to four medical students divided between the two teams.
 Resident teams switch between Gen Peds C and the subspecialties after two weeks.

-- BCH 6 Northeast (Hematology, Renal, Toxicology): two junior residents (one on the inpatient service, one in outpatient clinics and consult services), one intern, and up to two medical students.
+- BCH 6 Northeast (Hematology, End-Stage Renal Disease): two junior residents (one on the inpatient service, one in outpatient clinics and consult services), one intern, and up to two medical students.
 Junior residents spend a total of four weeks on the rotation, divided evenly between inpatient and outpatient/consults.
 Interns rotate for two week blocks on the inpatient side.

 - Boston Medical Center Inpatient Wards (BMC): one senior resident, one junior resident, three pediatric interns, one family medicine intern, and three to four medical students on a 22-bed unit.
 The pediatric ward team cares for general pediatrics patients and patients from subspecialty services, including endocrinology, gastroenterology, hematology, neurology, and pulmonology.
 The two resident teams alternate rounding with the inpatient attending allowing increased autonomy for supervising residents on days when they round by themselves.